gravitational/teleport/rfd/0089-merge-webapps.md

 #### Actions

 - [ ] Remove `/webassets` submodule
-  - This submodule is no longer required as the web UI will be built on demand.
+  - This submodule is no longer required as the web UI will be built on-demand.
+  - The folder will remain as the output location of the on-demand build but will not be committed.
 - [ ] Clone the [Webapps repository](https://github.com/gravitational/webapps) into
       the Teleport root.
 [Maintaining their respective git histories](https://stackoverflow.com/questions/13040958/merge-two-git-repositories-without-breaking-file-history)
   - [ ] This will need to be done for every respective version branch (v9, v10, v11)
-- [ ] Update targets that use the `packages/webapps.e` submodule to point points to the correct version in the `teleport.e/webapps` folder.
+- [ ] Update targets that use the `packages/webapps.e` submodule to point points to the correct version in the `teleport.e/web` folder.
 - [ ] Only require teleport build processes to run on teleport paths and the webapp ones to run on the webapp paths
 -